Fort Andross: Fort Andross

 In the 1980s the old mill was briefly used for storage by Bath Iron Works, but the building was in disrepair.

 In 1986 Coleman P. Burke of New York City, founder and managing partner of Waterfront Maine (North River Company), purchased the land and mill building at auction.
 Due to the non-use of the 45,000 sqfoot structure, 857 windows had to be replaced before it could be rented for retail and office space.

 Coming full circle, the name of the building was changed to Fort Andross, reflecting the original fort that occupied the site in 1688.

+Archaeological dig

+In 2018, an archaeological excavation found pottery from the 1800s in the parking lot of Fort Andross.
+Representatives from Maine Preservation also discovered a 3-foot wall dating to the same era.